farouk-alghazzy/farouk-alghazzy/README.md

 - 💻 Focused on data analysis, machine learning, full-stack development, and cybersecurity.
 - 🎓 Studying Data and Information Science at UW-Madison.
 Expected graduation in December 2026
 - 🤖 Experienced in data analysis and predictive modeling
+- You can connect with me on [LinkedIn](https://www.linkedin.com/in/farouk-alghazzy/)

 ---